 The school is named after Ralph Allen (1693-1764), the Bath mine owner, entrepreneur and philanthropist who contributed much to the building of Georgian Bath and the early development of the post office.
 The school was built in 1957 and has been further extended and developed since then.

-The school has consistently excellent results in the three core subjects, English, Maths and Science, and is consistently mentioned in The Times annual list of highest-achieving schools.
-It has developed as a centre of excellence for STEM subjects (Science, Technology, Engineering and Maths).
+The school has consistently excellent results in the three core subjects, English, Maths and Science, and in 2018 achieved its best ever A level results, 45% A*-A. It has developed as a centre of excellence for STEM subjects (Science, Technology, Engineering and Maths).
 Students attend annual conferences at the University of Bath on sustainability for young people in the community in partnership with Resource Futures and the school has developed a wide range of partnerships to enhance the teaching of STEM subjects.

 We have also received the following awards: Artsmark Silver, Investors in People, Investors in Student Careers, Healthy Schools Plus, Partnership Promotion School and Sportsmark Gold.
 We are a Dyson School and a CueZone snooker school.

 The school has undergone successive modifications to include young people with special needs and disabilities into the whole life of the school.